aro-network/aro-docs/docs/campaign-hub/referral-program.md

 ### Benefits for the Referee

-In Previewnet, the **Referee** (the person being invited) receives an immediate amd instant 200 Jade reward.
+In the Testnet, the **Referee** (the person being invited) enjoys a `20%` extra boost on daily mining rewards (from running ARO Nodes) for `14` days from the referral date.

-The reward applies instantly after entering a Referral Code during initial account setup.
-The user may also enter a Referral Code later, and the reward will be applied accordingly.
+The reward applies instantly after entering a **Referral Code** during initial account setup.
+The user may also enter a **Referral Code** later, and the reward will be applied accordingly.

-## Referral Leaderboard Campaign

-Referral leaderboard Campaign is a special campaign designed to incentivize top-tier referrers.

-A total sum of **$30,000** will be allocated to top referrer (by Referral Bonus earned):

-- #1 gets $10,000
-- #2-4 gets $3,000 each
-- #5-54 gets $200 each
-- The earlist 20 users who complete at least 10 successful referrals gets $50 each
+For all old users migrated from the Previewnet, the Referees will enjoy the extra boost as if they were referred on the first day of the Testnet.